 Full Institutional Members (Institutions) have full rights and obligations in the Collaboration.
-In particular, they are represented in the Collaboration Board.
+In particular, they are represented in the Collaboration Board (CB).
 This is an assembly of all ATLAS Institutions, where major decisions for the collaboration are discussed and voted on.
 Every Institution is equal, with one vote each.

-ATLAS Institutions are expected to contribute to the Operation and Maintenance (M&O), and physics programme of the ATLAS experiment, as well as to the detector upgrade programme for operation at the High-Luminosity LHC.
+ATLAS Institutions are expected to contribute to the Operation and Maintenance (M&O), to Operation Tasks (OT), and physics programme of the ATLAS experiment, as well as to the detector upgrade programme for operation at the High-Luminosity LHC.
 ATLAS Institutions have the following obligations: